Asian markets open in the green; FOMC minutes, OPEC meeting in focus

 The Nikkei 225 jumped 0.79 percent in early Wednesday trade while the Kospi rose a more modest 0.31 percent.
 Australia's benchmark S&P/ASX 200 index edged higher by 0.1 percent.

-Over in Japan, Toshiba's US nuclear arm Westinghouse Electric announced it had negotiated a deal that would let the company borrow $800 million.
+Over in Japan, Toshiba's US nuclear arm Westinghouse Electric announced it had negotiated a deal that would let the company borrow USD 800 million.
 Toshiba shares were up 0.47 percent in early trade.

 Singapore-listed commodities trader Noble Group said it was aware of media reports that Sinochem had stopped pursuing a stake in the company, but was unable to confirm whether this was accurate.
 The company also said it was aware of its credit rating downgrade by S&P.